Here's who is running for Anchorage mayor and school board

 Suzanne LaFrance

-She is a former chair of the Anchorage Assembly and was elected in 2017 to represent South Anchorage.
-LaFrance grew up in Palmer and was elected, becoming chair in June 2021.
-She left the Assembly last year after she opted against running for a third term and announced her candidacy for mayor shortly after.
+LaFrance is a former chair of the Anchorage Assembly.
+LaFrance, who grew up in Palmer, was elected to the Assembly in 2017 to represent South Anchorage, becoming chair in June 2021.
+She left the Assembly last year after she opted against running for a third term and announced her candidacy for mayor shortly afterward.
 LaFrance also ran a nonpartisan campaign for a House seat in the state Legislature in 2020 and lost.
+She spent 25 years working in business, largely in telecommunications, and her experience includes management, marketing, and budgeting and financial analysis.

 Website: votesuzanne.com